ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - Processes are running on those Worker Nodes is : coreDNS, Kubeproxy , awsNode processes, kubelet, AWS VPC CNI

-     - aws-nodes process: Let the Worker Nodes with the Control Plane Nodes on AWS account
+     - aws-nodes process: Let the Worker Nodes communicate with the Control Plane Nodes on AWS account

-     - kubelet: Communicate with API-server, Start the shedule Pod, continusly monitor Nodes'heath , manage lifecycle Pod
+     - kubelet (in the OS level of every Nodes): Communicate with API-server, Start the shedule Pod, continusly monitor Nodes'heath , manage lifecycle Pod

      - AWS VPC CNI : Manage Networking .
 Assign Elastic Nerwork Interface and IP Address to Pods .
 Ensure network communication betweens pods and external Service

+     - kubeproxy and core DNS are nessesary to run schedule Pod to configure Services etc ...

    - I also have Public endpoint of EKS Cluster